MoritzBlumer/ESAT/README.md

 # ESAT – Element Simulating Analysis Tool

+Tool that simulates the insertion of elements in a genomic sequence and evaluates the detection rate with Mobster.

 To run phython scripts individually use python3.4

 Additional Programs that are required to run the pipeline: